xpilot-project/docs/docs/client.md

 ![Radio Panel](media/RadioPanel.png)

-To communicate witha  controller via text radio messages, ensure you have the main "Messages" tab selected, type in your message in the text command line at the bottom of the message area and press Enter on your keyboard to send the message. xPilot will send the text message out as a text radio message on whichever COM frequency you have selected for transmit.
+To communicate with a controller via text radio messages, ensure you have the main "Messages" tab selected, type in your message in the text command line at the bottom of the message area and press Enter on your keyboard to send the message. xPilot will send the text message out as a text radio message on whichever COM frequency you have selected for transmit.

-Incoming text radio messages are showin the main messages area.
+Incoming text radio messages are shown in the main messages area.
 If you are listening (receiving) on more than one COM radio, the text radio message will be prefixed with the frequency it arrived on.

 If an incoming text radio message is directed at you specifically, an alert sound will play out of your computer's default audio device, and the message will appear in a cyan (light blue) color.
 Text radio messages directed towards other pilots (or towards no one in particular) will appear in a gray color.